mozilla/DeepSpeech/doc/TRAINING.rst

            --train_files   my-new-language-train.csv \
            --dev_files   my-new-language-dev.csv \
            --test_files  my-new-language-test.csv

 UTF-8 mode
 ^^^^^^^^^^

 DeepSpeech includes a UTF-8 operating mode which can be useful to model languages with very large alphabets, such as Chinese Mandarin.
-For details on how it works and how to use it, see :ref:`decoder-docs`.
+For details on how it works and how to use it, see `decoder-docs <https://github.com/mozilla/DeepSpeech/blob/master/doc/Decoder.rst>`_.

 Training with augmentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^